NYUAD-IM/Desert-Media-Art/WeeklySchedule2.md

 - Exhibition Installations

+- Work on storyboard and implementation plan

 - Project check-ins
     - What's your story?
     - What's your technical implementation
-- Work on storyboard and implementation plan
+        - Any sensors to choose?
+        - Any materials to order?
+        - General problems to resolve?

 ### Storyboard Assignment
 - Same information as in [Syllabus](https://desert.nyuadim.com/syllabus/)